mkain112/mkain112.github.io/_posts/2025-05-15-Chess_Robot.md

 ## Design Overview

 ![Abandoned attempt to train a tortoise to play chess](/assets/chess/1design/IMAG02802.jpg){: .right}
-Since I was forced to abandon my attempts to train a tortoise to play chess, I will have to build a robot instead, since my cats are not interested.
+Since I was forced to abandon my attempts to train a tortoise to play chess and my cats are not interested, I will have to build a robot instead.

 The robot will use a **CNC-style XY gantry** with an end effector that slides over the board surface.
 Each square will be equipped with some kind of sensor, wired in a matrix or multiplexed configuration to minimize pin count.
-Currently investigating the pros and cons of reed switches RFID tags and hall effect sensors.
+Currently investigating the pros and cons of reed switches RFID tags and Hall effect sensors.
 I may also revisit my chess computer vision algorithm, but we'll call that a stretch goal (as is the post about it).

 ## Sensor Comparison: Reed vs. RFID vs. Hall Effect